dfinnis/SnowCrash/level14/Ressources/README.md

 Continuing at 0x8048bf3.
 x24ti5gi3x0ol2eh4esiuxias
 ```
-Great, thats the flag for level00.
+Great, that's the flag for level00.
 Searching through the other addresses we find...
 ```
 (gdb) ju *0x8048DE5
 Continuing at 0x8048de5.